-I’ve been working with one of my nursery clients for a while and she asked me a question after her crib arrived and was assembled.
+We’ve been working with a nursery client for a while and she asked a question after her crib arrived and was assembled.
 I’ve never seen this question addressed anywhere else (but granted, I didn’t look that hard), so I wanted to create a post about it.

 She had her crib assembled with the mattress at the highest setting as I instructed her, but then noticed that there was hardware visible and a lot of empty space under the crib.